 How Much Works?

-On the Dr. Oz segment on Garcinia cambogia, you may have heard that they recommended 1500-3000 mg (1.5 grams to 3 grams) per day, that ―and this is important ―contained at least 50% of hydroxycitric acid (HCA).
+On the Dr. Oz segment on Garcinia cambogia, you may have heard that they recommended 1500-3000 mg (1.5 grams to 3 grams) per day, that contained at least 50% of hydroxycitric acid (HCA).

-Notice from my review of the research that as much as 3.45 grams of Garcinia has been used with positive results.
+Notice from the review of the research above that as much as 3.45 grams of Garcinia have been used with positive results.
 I mention this for those in which 3 grams did not work.

 - I see no proof that more than 3.45 grams of Garcinia cambogia is needed.

 - Garcinia cambogia should be taken on an empty stomach, about 30 minutes before meals.